 The Audit Committee of the Board constituted in terms of Section 177 of the Act and Listing Regulations.
-The Committee was re-constituted by the Board of Directors of the Company on October 15, 2020.
-The Committee presently comprises of three independent non-executive director of the Company viz.
-Smt Chhaya Virani, Shri Bimal Julka and Shri Vijay Kumar Sharma as Members.
+The Committee presently comprises of four independent non-executive director of the Company viz.
+Dr. Thomas Mathew, as Chairperson, Smt.
+Chhaya Virani, Shri Vijay Kumar Sharma and Shri Ashok Ramaswamy as Members.
 All the members of the Committee are financially literate.
+During the year, the Audit Committee was duly reconstituted to give effect to the changes in the composition of the Board of the Company.